connexcs/docs/docs/reporting-problems.md

 ## Expectations
 ### ConnexCS Server Provider Obligations
-ConnexCS support engineers make all efforts to fix reported problems within a timeframe deemed approrpiate for the severity of the issue.
+ConnexCS support engineers make all efforts to fix reported problems within a timeframe deemed approrpriate for the severity of the issue.

 We make best efforts to reply 24/7.